jasonleinart/blog-site/now.md

 order: 3
 ---
 ## Reflecting
-> “The challenge of modernity is to live without illusions and without becoming disillusioned.
-I’m a pessimist because of intelligence, but an optimist because of will.” - Gramsci

 > "Show me the incentive and I will show you the outcome" - Charie Munger

 ## Doing